PELVE from a regulatory perspective: Introduction

 Our journey then starts by developing auxiliary results for ES and PELVE curves.
 These results are needed to analyze the Multi-PELVE methods, but they are also of independent interest.
 Then, we state existence results.
 Furthermore, in the majority of the cases, a Multi-PELVE method gives a unique solution.
 However, a main finding is a comprehensive example, showing that the MSE-PELVE is non-unique in general.
 Furthermore, for elliptically distributed payoffs, we find that most of the Multi-PELVE methods can be represented by a one-dimensional elliptically distributed random variable.
 To model extreme scenarios, we employ distributions with multivariate regularly varying tails.
 In this framework, and as the VaR level approaches zero, all methods converge to the PELVE of a one-dimensional Pareto-distributed random variable.

-In a case study, we first assume that the equity capital distributions are out of the same distribution family.
-In this situation, the choice of a Multi-PELVE method (aside from the WC-PELVE) is not significant.
+In a case study, we first assume that the equity capital distributions are from the same distribution family.
+In this situation, the choice of a Multi-PELVE method (aside from the BC- and the WC-PELVE) is not significant.
 Also the Multi-PELVE values are close to the PELVE values of each individual insurer and so, no tremendous changes in the capital reserves occur by moving from VaR to ES.
 This is a convenient situation for the regulator.

-However, this behavior can change drastically when the equity capitals arise from distinct distribution families.
+However, this behavior can change drastically when the equity capitals arise from different distribution families.
 To illustrate this, we perturb the model by replacing some light-tailed distributions with heavy-tailed ones.
-In doing so, the choice of the Multi-PELVE method becomes significant: A-PELVE and WC-PELVE do not seem to be adequate choices, because they either require or allow some insurers to drastically change their capital reserves.
+In doing so, the choice of the Multi-PELVE method becomes significant: BC-PELVE and WC-PELVE do not seem to be adequate choices, because they either require or allow some insurers to drastically change their capital reserves.
 With respect to overall changes in the capital reserves, the Sys-PELVE and the MSE-PELVE provide convenient results.
-Furthermore, a weighted variant of the MSE-PELVE does not prioritize a market leader, as it is the case for a chosen weighted variant of the A-PELVE.
-This weighted MSE-PELVE is the recommended Multi-PELVE method for the second part of the case study.
+Furthermore, the A-PELVE and a weighted variant of the MSE-PELVE do not prioritize a market leader, as it is the case for other Multi-PELVE versions.
+This weighted MSE-PELVE and the A-PELVE are the recommended Multi-PELVE methods for the second part of the case study.

 The manuscript is structured as follows: In~\prettyref{sec:var_es_pelve} we recall the definitions of VaR and ES as well as the definition of PELVE.
 Furthermore, we discuss auxiliary results for ES and PELVE curves and explain the regulator's objective.
-Then, in~\prettyref{sec:problemRegulator}, we state the definitions of the Multi-PELVE methods, discuss properties like e.g.~existence and uniqueness, and compare their pros and cons.
+Then, in~\prettyref{sec:problemRegulator}, we state the definitions of the Multi-PELVE methods, discuss properties like e.g.,~existence and uniqueness, and compare their pros and cons.
 In~\prettyref{sec:concreteTheoreticalDistributions}, we focus on elliptical and heavy-tailed distributions.
 Finally, in the case study in~\prettyref{sec:caseStudy} we compare the Multi-PELVE methods in a comprehensive way.
 All proofs are gathered in the appendix.